carmichaelize/serializeObject/README.md

 ###Notes/Issues

 - The 'name' attribute is the only requirement for a key/value pair to be set on the object.
-- 'checkbox' and 'multiselect' elements will set the value as an object if more than one selection is made.
+If this is omitted from the input, the property will not be set in the returned object.
-- I have tried to incorporate as many common form techniques I can think of, if you think I have missed any
+- I have tried to incorporate as many common form inputs and techniques I can think of, if you think I have missed any let me know.